TWiStErRob/PhilHackerBlogSource/content/post/uncle-bob-trump.md

 I think a) and b) are pretty fair characterizations of the situation, but I can't speak to c).

-I think that many Americans' response to illegal immigrants and refugees is _very_ morally problematic and although I'm really not a fan of Trump (voted for Hilary even though I didn't care much for her either), this sort of shaming strikes me as a bad idea, even given the context of the conversation.
+Now, I think that many Americans' response to illegal immigrants and refugees is _very_ morally problematic and although I'm really not a fan of Trump (voted for Hilary even though I didn't care much for her either), this sort of shaming strikes me as a bad idea, even given the context of the conversation.

 Instead, I think maybe we should go easy on Uncle Bob.